Results of the 2013 Billfish Angler Survey

-Since 1969 the International Billfish Angler Survey has provided information on recreational anglers' billfish catch and fishing effort by location.
-Long-term trends in angler catch rates by specific area are important in understanding the impact of fisheries on billfish resources.
+For over 50 years, the International Billfish Angler Survey provided by the Southwest Fisheries Science Center has provided information on recreational anglers' billfish catch and fishing effort by location.
+Trends in catch-per-unit-effort (CPUE) tracked over a 45-year time period serves as an indicator of change in the health of billfish stocks and can provide a measure of relative abundance.
+Long-term trends in angler catch rates by specific area are also important in understanding the impact of fisheries on billfish resources.

 Billfish Tagging Program Results

 The SWFSC's angler-based Billfish Tagging Program began in 1963 and has provided tagging supplies to billfish anglers for over 50 continuous years.
 The program encourages the participation and cooperation of recreational anglers, sportfishing organizations, and commercial fishers and utilizes release and recapture data from tagged billfish to determine movement, distribution, and growth patterns of billfish.
 In collaboration with California Department of Fish and Wildlife (CDFW), nearly 80,000 fish have been tagged and release.

 We are pleased to report that a total of 768 tags were released on billfish, the majority of which were released on blue marlin (Makaira nigricans).
 In fact, the blue marlin has been tagged more than any other billfish species for 13 consecutive years.
 Overall, striped marlin (Tetrapturus audax) have been tagged more than any other species, and between 1963 and 2001, striped marlin were tagged more than other billfish species during all but 5 reporting years.